SquadroniLuca/PROJECTS/Magic Library/README.md

 ### Introduction <a name="intro"></a>

-**PAC-Car** is a game inspired by the famous PAC-MAN.

-In this version the protagonist is a thief who has to collect as much money as possible, while the colourful ghosts are represented by the police cars that have to catch him.

-When the player collects a power up... you will only find out what happens when you play :)
+**Magic Library** is based on one of the physical prototypes realised at the State University of Milan for the Game Design and Programming exam and later developed during the Artificial Intelligence for Video Games course at the Complutense University of Madrid, in which the protagonist is a young witch.

+The aim of this level, set inside a library, is to reach the secret entrance of the restricted section without being discovered by the caretaker.

+In order to reach the door, the player can make his way through the shelves and move them to create new paths, but be careful because some of these can make noise and attract the caretaker.

+This project focuses on the behaviour of the caretaker.
+In particular, a reactive artificial intelligence has been developed, which changes the behaviour of the caretaker according to the actions performed by the player and the inputs he receives from his surroundings.

 ---

 ### Game Description <a name="descr"></a>

-Two game modes are currently available.

- * **ARCADE:** the classic mode in which the game ends either when the player's lives are over or when all the money has been collected.

- * **INFINITY:** in which the collected money regenerates after a certain time and there are no lives but a counter indicating how many times the player has been arrested.

-In particular *INFINITY* mode is perfect when you want to challenge each other among friends.
+The player must move around the library and find out the key to open the door.

+To succeed, the player can create new paths by moving certain shelves or by using special spells.

+In fact, some shelves are enchanted and can move, the only problem is that they make noise while moving and the noise attracts the caretaker and he will rearrange the shelf, closing the passage.

+By using spell books instead, the player can permanently open new passages by reducing the size of the shelf.

+**WARNING:** if the caretaker sees you he will start to follow you, and if he catches you it's ***GAME OVER***

 ---

 ### How to play <a name="play"></a>

-This application is currently only available for Android devices.
+This application is currently only available for Windows.

- 1. In order to play PAC-CAR, you must download the .apk file in the folder and install it on your device.

- 2. As it is an augmented reality application, you need to download the image in the folder to your PC (or you can print it out).

- 3. Once you have started the application and chosen the mode you want to play with, you have to frame the picture you have downloaded or printed with your phone.
+ 1. Download the file ***MagicLibrary - Windows***.
+You will need a keyboard and a mouse to play the game.

+ 2. Extract the .zip file to your PC wherever you want.
+It is important that all files are extracted and remain in the same folder once extracted.

+ 3. Once the folder is extracted, launch ***Magic Library.exe***.

 Have fun :)